tpr1992/Mod-2-Project-Flatiron-Forum/README.md

 Replies properly attached to posts
 Posts properly attached to sections
 Timestamps all working

-########## Need to do

 Create user accounts
 Build authentication
 Add secure password

+########## Need to do

 Edit replies so that only logged in user can reply/delete Add section descriptions
 Add avatar photos for user profiles
 Fix Css styling for ALL pages
-Add simple breadcrumbs at top of page so user knows where in the pages they are (ie. Cats/"thread name")
+Add simple breadcrumbs at top of page so user knows where in the pages they are (ie. Cats/"thread name") Change "User Comments" to recent activity where it shows posts and replies, not just replies

 ########## Stretch goals